Didar99/tngizt/README.md

-# tngizt
+# STOweMHG
-only STOweMHG application database to update
+only application database to update